hetfs/English/README.md

 <summary>A1: Beginner</summary>

 1. **Introduction to English:** Learn basic greetings, introductions, and simple expressions.
-2. **Alphabet and Pronunciation:** Familiarize yourself with the English alphabet and basic pronunciation rules.
+2. **Alphabet and Pronunciation:** Familiarise yourself with the English alphabet and basic pronunciation rules.
 3. **Vocabulary Building:** Start with everyday words and phrases related to greetings, family, numbers, and common objects.
 4. **Grammar Basics:** Understand simple sentence structures, present tense verbs, and basic question formation.
 5. **Listening and Speaking:** Practice listening to and repeating simple phrases and questions.